trivialpursuer/clean-data-course-project/README.txt

 The accompanying dataset "cleaned_data.txt" is a manipulation of the base dataset as follows:
 - Each row represents the average measurements of the features for a given subject and activity.
 - Only mean and standard deviation measurement features were summarized.
-- Columns are specified in "summary_features.txt".
+- Columns are specified in Codebook.txt.
 - The script run_analysis.R is used to extract and clean the data.
 It does the following:
   1. Reads in the test and training data and merges both sets with the activities and subject files, then merges the two together.
   2. Extracts only those columns that measure a mean or standard deviation for that particular feature.